dhruvsawhney/EIJA/README.md

 Known Bugs

 Occasionally, when the user mode is switched, a javascript error occurs of the form "invalid id".
 However, when cuts are made to the play, there are no issues with the core-functionality

+Occsionally, the user needs to refresh the edits page (cmd + r) for the editing (cuts and uncuts) to start working.